-Landmark Arts at the Texas Tech University School of Art presents Cut, Punctured, Manipulated by Andrew K. Thompson, the fifth exhibition in the2016 – 2017 SRO Photo Gallery Exhibition Series.
-Cut, Punctured, Manipulated will be on view January 19th -February 19th, 2017.
+Landmark Arts at the Texas Tech University School of Art presents Like Panes of Glass by Libby Rowe, the second exhibition in the 2017-2018 SRO Photo Gallery Exhibition Series.
+Like Panes of Glass will be on view September 19 – October 15, 2017.
 The exhibition is free and open to the public.

 The Landmark Arts SRO Photo Gallery is located in the Sub-basement of the Texas Tech School of Art Building.
 The Art Building is located at 3010 18th Street (near the corner of 18th Street and Flint Ave).
 Gallery hours are Monday through Friday, 8 a.m. to 5 p.m., Saturday 10 a.m. – 5 p.m., and Sunday 12 p.m. – 4 p.m.
 On weekdays, paid parking is available on the fourth floor of the Flint Avenue parking facility.
 Parking is free on weekends.
 Admission to the School of Art Galleries is free.
 Email email@example.com or visit www.srophotogallery.org for more information.

 Exhibitions and speaker programs at Landmark Arts and the Texas Tech University School of Art are made possible in part with a generous grant from the Helen Jones Foundation.
 Additional support comes from cultural activities fees administered through the Texas Tech College of Visual & Performing Arts.